micmejia/bible-dump/NKJV/Luke/Luke 15.md

 And the son said to him, 'Father, I have sinned against heaven and in your sight, and am no longer worthy to be called your son.'

 ###### 22
-"But the father said to his servants, [^f]'Bring out the best robe and put _it_ on him, and put a ring on his hand and sandals on _his_ feet.
+"But the father said to his servants, 'Bring out the best robe and put _it_ on him, and put a ring on his hand and sandals on _his_ feet.

 ###### 23
 And bring the fatted calf here and kill _it,_ and let us eat and be merry;